 Service to the student is our main objective.
 It is our goal to assist students in receiving all VA educational money they are entitled to and to receiving it in the timeliest manner.

 Northwestern Oklahoma State University assists students who are eligible to receive educational benefits from the Department of Veterans Affairs.
-All degree plans offered by Northwestern have been approved by the State Accrediting Agency for payment of federal benefits.
+All degree plans offered by Northwestern have been approved by the Oklahoma Department of Veterans Affairs State Approving Agency for payment of federal benefits.

 The Northwestern Veterans Affairs Office will certify enrollment for payment of VA Educational Benefits for all students who meet eligibility criteria as set forth by the United States Department of Veterans Affairs.

-Veterans or veterans' dependents interested in using their GI Bill benefits should contact Student Services to determine what documents are required at the time of enrollment to avoid delay in processing.
+Veterans or veterans' dependents interested in using their VA Education benefits should contact Student Services to determine what documents are required at the time of enrollment to avoid delay in processing.

 Northwestern's Student Handbook is available and applicable to all students.
 It can answer your questions wanting to know more about our policies when dealing with enrollment, student academic progress, retention, social media, housing, and more.

 Students and employees may file a formal complaint for any classroom or campus incident in which they believe they have been treated inappropriately by an NWOSU student or employee, or for which the university lacks written policy.

 A student or employee with a complaint is first encouraged to attempt to resolve the matter informally by bringing the issue to the attention of the person whose actions brought about the complaint.
 If the issue is not resolved in this way, or if such an attempt is not practical, the student/employee may bring concerns to the attention of the supervisor of the person against whom a complaint is made.
 This will allow all parties to participate in an informal resolution.